CatFoodEnthusiast/wiby-nord-theme/README.md

 Nord theme for the wiby search engine

 # installation
-you need the [stylus](https://github.com/openstyles/stylus) browser extension
+install the [stylus](https://github.com/openstyles/stylus) browser extension

-and then you install the style [here](https://github.com/CatFoodEnthusiast/wiby-nord-theme/raw/main/wibynord.user.css)
+then you install it by clicking [here](https://github.com/CatFoodEnthusiast/wiby-nord-theme/raw/main/wibynord.user.css)